 Always think about monetization in advance.

-If you haven’t chosen the tool to create your website, check out HivePress, a free WordPress directory plugin that allows you to create any type of directory and listing websites.
+If you haven’t chosen the tool to create your website, check out HivePress, a free WordPress directory plugin that allows you to create any type of directory and listing websites along with its free ListingHive theme or check the list best free directory WordPress themes.
 Additionally, you may want to check our article on 5 tips on managing a business directory site.

 In conclusion, let’s recap the main tips from the article: